Gene Clayton Tennis Center

 The Gene Clayton Tennis Center will give the Professional Tennis Management Program (PTM) and our Monarch Tennis Teams a new courtside home.
 The 3,000-square-foot building will be situated next to the newly renovated tennis courts, with convenient access from the existing parking lot.

-The new facility will allow all of the tennis-related programs to have their own central space, with a classroom, offices, racket customization lab, lobby, and locker rooms.
+The new facility will allow all of the tennis-related programs to have their own central space, with a classroom, offices, racquet customization lab, lobby, and locker rooms.
 The center will also be used for tennis seminars, certification events, and student association functions.

 Since 2006, PTM faculty members have shared space with golf programs in the Richard L. Player Center, while tennis coaches have been located in the March F. Riddle Center.
 The Gene Clayton Tennis Center will bring them together in a building that proudly represents the program to the Methodist community.
 On the roof, there will be an elevated viewing area, which can be used for special events, or by students and visitors looking for a place to lounge, study, or watch a match.
 Tennis players and spectators will also appreciate the new restrooms, designed to be easily accessed from the outside of the facility.